 This is a list of Wiltshire family history, genealogy and local history resources and links.
-Hopefully, they will help you research your Wiltshire ancestors and break down those brick walls.
+They will help you research your Wiltshire ancestors and break down those brick walls.

 Wiltshire and Swindon has a rich and diverse heritage.
 The new History Centre brings together the archaeology, archive, buildings record, conservation, and museum advisory services together with the county local studies library to create a centre whose sum is much more than that of its parts.